fastoch/Podman-Tutorial/README.md

 # What is Podman?

+Podman was written in the **Go** programming language.

+Go, also known as **Golang**, is a statically typed, compiled language developed by Google.
+It is known for its simplicity, efficiency, and strong support for **concurrent programming**, making it well-suited for developing containerization tools like Podman.

-Podman is a daemon-less, open-source Linux-native tool designed to make it easy to find, run, build, share, and deploy applications using OCI (Open Container Initiative) containers and container images.
+Podman is a daemon-less, open-source Linux-native tool designed to make it easy to find, run, build, share, and deploy applications using
+OCI (Open Container Initiative) containers and container images.

 The OCI aims to create industry standards around container formats and runtimes.